Jenna and Chris

 The Setup

-Since the event was far from Vancouver, where Chris and Jenna live, Chris's family came together to make this a reality.
+Since the event was far from Vancouver, Chris's family came together to make this happen.

 Jude running point